 1892 – The Treaty of Washington between Britain and the United States allowed both sides to submit the Bering Sea fishing dispute to arbitration.

 1920 – King’s College, Windsor, Nova Scotia, was destroyed by fire.
 It was suggested that the fire was caused by students playing with matches in a dormitory.
 Because the hydrants were frozen, the blaze could not be extinguished so the buildings burned to the ground.
 The institution relocated to Halifax (Nova Scotia).

-1946 – A Royal Commission was established to investigate soviet espionage activities in the west brought on by the defection of Igor Gouzenko on September 5, 1945.
-He had been a cipher clerk for the Soviet Embassy in Canada in Ottawa at the time, and brought with him 109 documents on soviet espionage.
+1946 – A Royal Commission was established to investigate Soviet espionage activities in the west brought on by the defection of Igor Gouzenko on September 5, 1945.
+He had been a cypher clerk for the Soviet Embassy in Canada in Ottawa at the time and brought with him 109 documents on Soviet espionage.
 He made known Joseph Stalin’s attempts to steal nuclear secrets, and the strategy of planting sleeper agents.
 This defection is known to be the contributing factor of the “cold war.”

 1963 – John Diefenbaker’s Conservative government was defeated in the House of Commons.
 It was only the second time since Confederation that the government had been beaten in the Commons.